PunchThrough/bean-docs/src/features/temperature.md

 * **Line 10** checks to see if the new temperature is different from the last recorded temperature.
 * **Lines 11-13** send a single line of text over Virtual Serial with the new temperature reading.
 This line looks like this: `Temperature is 23 degrees Celsius`
 * **Line 14** saves the current temperature to `lastTemp` if it has changed since last time.
-* **Line 27** tells the Bean to sleep for one second before checking the temperature again.
+* **Line 27** tells Bean to sleep for one second before checking the temperature again.

 ## Conclusion

-In this guide, we read a temperature from the Bean's temperature sensor and sent it to your computer via Virtual Serial.
+In this guide, we read a temperature from Bean's temperature sensor and sent it to your computer via Virtual Serial.

 ## Troubleshooting